searles/parsing/tutorial.md

 ## Recursion

 Context-free grammars allow recursive definitions.
-In the following we introduce a new rule that allows parentheses and require such a recursive
+In the following we introduce a new rule that allows parentheses and requires such a recursive
 definition:

 ~~~